 passage or in very shallow

-water and you can neither keep going forward nor turn your boat around
+water and you can neither keep going forward nor turn your W kayak around,

-you can simply turn inside the cockpit and face 'backward', and paddle
+you can simply turn inside the cockpit and face 'backward', and ten simply paddle

 back in the direction you came from.
 The W Kayak is totally